 Copycat Thai Crunch Salad with Peanut Dressing

-This Copycat Thai Crunch Salad is full of crunch vegetables as well as a peanut dressing that is creamy, and embodies all the umami flavors.
+The Copycat Thai Crunch Salad is full of crunchy vegetables as well as a peanut dressing that is creamy and embodies all the umami flavors.

 Full, Printable Recipe